byte-physics/igortest/docu/sphinx/source/advanced.rst

 If the full autorun feature is enabled through ``DO_AUTORUN.TXT`` the RunTest call with instrumentation must be the only call in the experiment.
 Specifically, if a RunTest call without tracing is placed before then the RunTest call with tracing will not execute tests.

+The output of the statistics can currently not be automated as such as the automation requires the return to the Igor Pro command line.

 Examples
 ^^^^^^^^